parsasabbar/parsasabbar-profile/README.md

 ## Available Scripts

-This is my profile source code.\
+This is my profile project source code.\
-if you want to use it, you can clone the project and run below scripts:
+If you want to use it, you can clone the project and run below scripts:

 ### `npm install`